 The new technology we have makes it possible for French Bulldog breeders like us in northern Utah to have clients from every state in the union adopt our puppies.
 But, it also opens the door to unscrupulous people who will take advantage of honest individuals looking for a new companion.

-About 25% of our puppies are adopted by in-state clients who come by our home to pick-up their new fur babies, but this means that we send about 75% of our puppies out-of-state to every corner of the country.
+About a third of our puppies are adopted by in-state or near-state clients who come to our home to meet us and to pick-up their new fur babies, but this means that we send about two-thirds of our puppies out-of-state to every corner of the country.
 While the internet makes this possible, it also opens up possibilities of fraud.
 When buying a puppy over the internet, an old adage comes to mind, “buyers beware”.
 While there are many good and ethical dog breeders, there are also a lot of individuals who will breed dogs, regardless of quality, in an effort to make a few bucks, and other despicable individuals who will perpetrate any scam they can invent to get someone else’s hard earned money – and puppy scams are becoming an all too common occurrence.
 If scammers would use only half their ingenuity and efforts to do something productive instead of using all of it to scam innocent people, we would have a much better world, but, unfortunately, some never will, and a wise buyer will be very careful.

 If you decide to buy a puppy from an on-line breeder, please do your homework and make sure you are dealing with a reputable breeder – one who is honest, will treat you fairly, and will not misrepresent their dogs and puppies in any way.
-By the way, most reputable breeders who have been producing puppies for a while and have made a name for themselves usually do not have puppies immediately available, as they typically have waiting lists.
+By the way, most reputable breeders who have been producing puppies for a while and have made a name for themselves usually do not have puppies immediately available, as they typically have clients waiting for each new litter.

 Be especially careful of new and poorly done websites, adds from newly created accounts, adds which do not have (legitimate) phone numbers (if in doubt – call and check, and if you do call a number and are directed to leave a message, which is responded to by text, strongly expect a scam – insist on speaking to them on a legitimate phone number), adds that are very poorly worded or which have significant grammatical mistakes, adds giving a sad story as to why the owner(s)/breeder(s) must part (very cheaply) with their Frenchie puppies or adults, adds that just don’t feel right or that ring hollow, and adds from people offering deals that sound too good to be true – they probably are too good to be true.
 They will also most likely want you to pay in some odd way which can not be traced (such as putting your money on a card which is then sent to the scammer’s PO Box) and they will then tell you that your puppy will be delivered to your doorstep within a relatively short period of time.